Steve's Gastronomic Home Page

 Some Vietnamese dishes are available on the dinner menu such as Vermicelli Noodles with Chicken--I tried this and it was quite good.

-Grand House has a large selection of cakes that are sold from a display case in the front of the restaurant--in short, everything is available to make a banquet or just a snack.
+Grand House has a large selection of cakes that are sold from a display case in the front of the restaurant (and I believe they come from La Baguette).
+Bakery items are not just a way for the restaurant to make extra money, they high quality to go along with the restaurants "bistro" concept.

 Grand House combines good food and an upscale atmosphere for one of the most pleasant dining experiences in the city.
-It is usually open late, and as far as I know is open every day of the year.
+The manager is almost always available, and if there are problems the restaurant does its best to fix them.
+Grand House is usually open late, and as far as I know is open every day of the year.

 Grand House's dining room